metabase/metabase/docs/users-guide/07-dashboards.md

 A dashboard comprises a set of cards arranged on a grid.
 These cards can be questions - such as tables, charts, or maps - or cards can be text boxes.

-You can add filters to dashboards that filter data across multiple questions, and customize what happens when people click on a chart or a table.
+You can add filter widgets to dashboards that filter data across multiple questions, and customize what happens when people click on a chart or a table.

 You can make as many dashboards as you want.
 Go nuts.

 ### How to create a dashboard

-In the top right of the screen, click the **+** icon to open the Create menu, and select **New Dashboard**.
+In the top right of the screen, click the **+** icon to open the **Create** menu, and select **New Dashboard**.
 Give your new dashboard a name and a description, choose which [collection](06-sharing-answers.md#collections) the dashboard should go in, then click **Create**, and Metabase will take you to your shiny new dashboard.

 ![Create Dashboard](images/dashboards/DashboardCreate.png)

 If you don't want to build a dashboard from scratch, or want to experiment by making changes to an existing dashboard without affecting the original, you can **duplicate** an existing dashboard.
 From an existing dashboard, click on the **...** menu in the upper right, and select **Duplicate**.

 ### Adding saved questions to a dashboard

+There are two ways to add questions to a dashboard: from the dashboard, or from the question you want to add.

 **From a question**: you can add a newly saved question to a dashboard directly from the window that pops up after you save the question for the first time.
 You can also add a question to a dashboard by clicking on the **pencil** icon next to the name of the question, and selecting **Add to dashboard**.